-- Distribution: DAS LEI policies are distributed to policyholders by a large network of business partners, often as 'add-ons' to other policies, in line with DAS LEI's business model.
-This provides access to a far larger market than an in-house distribution function would allow. - Legal services: Legal services are provided to DAS LEI policyholders both by DAS Law and by external law firms to provide policyholders with the broadest possible choice of law firms.
+- Distribution: DAS LEI policies are distributed to policyholders by a large network of business partners, often as "add-ons" to other policies, in line with DAS LEI's business model.
+This provides access to a far larger market than an in-house distribution function would allow. - Legal services: Legal services are provided to DAS LEI policyholders both by DAS Law Limited (part of the DAS UK Group and by external law firms to provide policyholders with the broadest possible choice of law firms.